Israel-Charles/VLM-Driver/software/setup/nomachine_setup.md

 ---

-# Step 2: Find the Robot IP Address
+# Step 2: Find the Onboard Computer IP Address

 You need the onboard computer’s IP address to connect.